sUNC-Utilities/docs.sunc.su/docs/Reflection/setscriptable.md

 !!! warning "Detection risks"

     `#!luau setscriptable` can expose detection vectors.
-Some games may check whether certain properties are unexpectedly accessible, which may lead to detection.
+Games may check whether certain properties are unexpectedly accessible, which can lead to detection.

 !!! info "Limited property support"

-    Not all properties can be toggled this way - for better coverage and safety, consider using [`#!luau gethiddenproperty`](./gethiddenproperty.md) and [`#!luau sethiddenproperty`](./sethiddenproperty.md) instead.
+    Not all hidden properties can be obtained using this function.

 `#!luau setscriptable` toggles the scriptability of a hidden or non-scriptable property on an [`Instance`](https://create.roblox.com/docs/reference/engine/classes/Instance).
-When a property is made scriptable, it can be accessed or assigned through standard means like `.` indexing.
+When a property is made scriptable, it can be accessed or assigned through standard indexing.

 ```luau
 function setscriptable(instance: Instance, property_name: string, state: boolean): boolean | nil